-This Plan was made operative on XX/XX/2020 and will remain in effect until such time as it is reviewed, which should be not later than 10 years from the date of its approval.
+This Plan was made operative on [date to be inserted once approved] and will remain in effect until such time as it is reviewed, which should be not later than 10 years from the date of its approval.

 1.2.
 Plan Review